stolostron/cluster-keeper/README.md

 - Switch your kubeconfig context between clusters or run a single command in a given context
 - Launch the OpenShift or Advanced Cluster Management consoles and have the password automatically copied to the clipboard for easy log-in

-When any command requires communication with a cluster, Cluster Manager will resume the cluster if it is currently hibernating (unless it is currently locked).
+When any command requires communication with a cluster, Cluster Keeper will resume the cluster if it is currently hibernating (unless it is currently locked).

-Except for the `cm use` command, Cluster Manager will never change your current kubeconfig context.
-But Cluster Manager creates a context for each cluster named according to the ClusterClaim.
-For any command that takes the name of a ClusterClaim, Cluster Manager will infer it from the current context if it is not provided.
+Except for the `cm use` command, Cluster Keeper will never change your current kubeconfig context.
+But Cluster Keeper creates a context for each cluster named according to the ClusterClaim.
+For any command that takes the name of a ClusterClaim, Cluster Keeper will infer it from the current context if it is not provided.

-Cluster Manager leverages [Lifeguard](https://github.com/open-cluster-management/lifeguard) for many functions, but it sets the environment variables for you and does not require you to change directories.
+Cluster Keeper leverages [Lifeguard](https://github.com/open-cluster-management/lifeguard) for many functions, but it sets the environment variables for you and does not require you to change directories.

 ## Installation